Agent Blue: History

-Agent Blue affects plants by causing them to dry out.
-As rice is highly dependent on water to live, using Agent Blue on these paddies can destroy an entire field and leave it unsuitable for further planting.
-This is why Agent Blue was also used where food was not a factor, but the foliage was.
-The Vietcong had an advantage while fighting in Vietnam because they were used to the abundance of plant life on the battlefield.
-The US found themselves at a disadvantage and based on the precedent set by the British in Malaya, decided that the best retaliation would be to take the Vietcong's advantage away from them by removing their cover.
+Agent Blue, a herbicide containing cacodylic acid and sodium cacodylate, was used by the United States military during the Vietnam War to destroy plant life, particularly in rice paddies, which was a major food source for the Viet Cong and the North Vietnamese Army.
+The herbicide caused plants to dry out and become unsuitable for further planting.
+Agent Blue was also used in areas where the foliage was a hindrance to military operations.
+The Viet Cong were familiar with the abundant plant life in Vietnam, giving them an advantage in fighting on the battlefield.
+Approximately 4,000,000 U.S.gal of Agent Blue were used in Vietnam during the war, with delivery of the herbicide primarily done by the Ansul Chemical Company.
+The US found themselves at a disadvantage and based on the precedent set by the British in Malaya, decided that the most vicious (best) retaliation would be to take the Vietcong's advantage away from them by removing their cover.
 Along roads, canals, railroads, and other transportation networks, Ranch Hand cleared several hundred yards using the herbicides to make ambushes more difficult for their enemies.
 In Laos, the herbicide removed the jungle canopy from the roads and trails used for infiltrating men and supplies, making them more vulnerable to attack from the air.

-Approximately 4 million gallons of Agent Blue were used in Vietnam during the war.
-From 1965 on the Ansul Chemical Company delivered the herbicide Phytar 560 with the 26.4% sodium cacodylate and 4.7% cacodylic acid in water.